Changissnz/goals/README.md

 F.O.S.S. stands for free and open source
 software.
 As many have come to realize,
-ever since COVID-19, that the software
+ever since COVID-19, the software
 industry is not very stable.
 The software
 industry, which relies on commercialization,
 seems to be having problems generating